Ryan-Maurer/Visualizing-Country-Music/README.md

 <br />
 ![image](./images/60s_playlist.JPG)
 <br />
-I primarily relied on Spotify-created playlists for country music, and for pop I inputted data from [davesmusicdatabase.blogspot.com](https://davesmusicdatabase.blogspot.com/p/best-of-lists.html#songs-era)[^5] into Spotify playlists.
+I primarily relied on Spotify-created playlists for country music, and for pop I inputted data from [davesmusicdatabase.blogspot.com](https://davesmusicdatabase.blogspot.com/p/best-of-lists.html#songs-era) into Spotify playlists[^5] .
 I inputted data from the billboard hot 100 year-end charts for contemporary pop and country as well.
 <br />
 ## Cleaning and Exporting